The World Ophiuroidea Database

 The world list is intended to act as a tool for anybody, who needs correct taxonomic information, specialists and non-specialists alike.
 It will also act as a backbone for specimen and geographic information, which is being accumulated by OBIS and GBIF.

 This first ever world database of extant ophiuroid species names is the result of long term accumulation of taxonomic information from the literature by Sabine Stöhr and Tim O’Hara.
-The number of described extant species of ophiuroid has been estimated to 2,000.
-The world list currently includes 2,138 valid species and subspecies names and thus it is the most recent and up-to-date census of the taxon available.
+The number of described extant species of ophiuroid has been estimated to 2 000.
+The world list currently includes 2 129 valid species names and thus it is the most recent and up-to-date census of the taxon available.
 We believe the list to be at least 90% complete, but will continue to add information.
 The list will also be updated, when new species are described or revisions of taxa are published.
 To speed up such updates, we invite you to send copies of your publications to the editor Sabine Stöhr.

 Please, inform the editor Sabine Stöhr of any omissions, errors or typos you come across.
 If you disagree with a synonymy, genus assignment or other taxonomic decision, please, send in your argumented corrected assignment.
 We will evaluate each contribution and corrections will be incorporated quickly.